jio-gl/blockchain-fees-simulator/README.md

 We want to compare at least the following strategies:

- - Bitcoin/Ethereum standard 1st Price Auction.
+ - Bitcoin/Ethereum standard First-price Auction.
  - Ethereum EIP-1599, floating minimum gas-price, currently implemented in the Celo Blockchain.
- - Experimental Dutch-auction strategies.
+ - Experimental Dutch-auction strategies, also called uniform-price auction [5].

 We plan to use syntethic data and also empiric registered data from transaction mempool, such as published by Blocknative [0].